caburj/kwartrack/NOTES.md

   * Done by setting the width and min-width of the sidebar to be equal.

 * [X] Delete button should only be visible to the owner of the transaction.

+* [X] Recording a transaction may take time.
+Show a spinner and deactivate the onSubmit when it's in progress.
+  - Also, maybe disable the form fields when in progress?
+  - [DONE] No spinner, instead disabled submit button.
+Also the inputs are disabled.